Hunting Knife Collection

 We at Woody’s have been responsible hunting knife sellers for over forty years.
 Everyone needs a knife of some sort be it for eating and preparing food, cutting string, opening parcels or difficult packaging, the list goes on and on.
 Whether for use in work or when hunting, filleting fish, bush craft, or survival training the right pattern of hunting knife can fill a basic need.

 Just as with all good tools a knife has to be handled to appreciate the balance, grip comfort and functional qualities.
-We at Woody’s appreciate how important this is and our extensive in store knife range allows the discerning purchaser to make the right choice.
+We at Woody’s appreciate how important this is and our extensive in store hunting knife range allows the discerning purchaser to make the right choice.
 Many of our knives are sold to collectors who will often travel many miles to make a decision to buy from such a huge choice.
-Our knife selection features knives from many of the world’s best knife makers.
+Our hunting knife selection features knives from many of the world’s best knife makers.
 Boker, Buck, Helle, Cold Steel, Gerber, Muela, Opinel, Rui, Puma, Spyderco, Swiss Army, William Rogers to name but a few.

-Whatever your knife requirement might be potential customers will always find a visit to Woody’s worthwhile where they can browse and purchase from our extensive selection.
+Whatever your hunting knife requirement might be potential customers will always find a visit to Woody’s worthwhile where they can browse and purchase from our extensive selection.